what m+ garbage do i have to deal with this week?

 Your overall Mythic+ rating is simply the sum of your ratings for all dungeons.

-Getting Dragonflight Season 3 achievements and rewards
+Getting The War Within Season 1 titles and rewards

-Additionally, timing a dungeon on +20 unlocks a portal to that dungeon in your spellbook.
+Additionally, timing a dungeon on +10 unlocks a portal to that dungeon in your spellbook.
 All dungeon portals have a shared 8 hour cooldown, but the cooldown resets when you complete any keystone.

 Useful stuff